Benjigo93/angular-deezer/README.md

 ## Main Angular Project

-This folder contains a mini project develop with Angular which list the playlists of a specific user.
+This folder contains a mini project developed with Angular which list the playlists of a specific user.